jm-hsn/vhdl-modules/README.md

 When `design_1_wrapper` doesn't appear as Top Module:

 - Watch the Tcl Console for any possible errors during creation, mainly missing files.
+- Try running Vivado 2018.3
 - create a Git issue with your Tcl output attached
 - recreate without `vhdl-modules.tcl`

-## How to recreate without `vhdl-modules.tcl`
+## How to recreate project without `vhdl-modules.tcl`

+1. create empty directory `<cloned repo>/vivado_project/`
-- Create project `vhdl-modules` without own project folder inside `vivado_project/`
+2. Create project `vhdl-modules` inside that directory with *own project folder* unchecked ☐
-- Import all sources from `src/hdl/` with *copy sources into project* checked ☑
+3. Import all sources from `src/hdl/` with *copy sources into project* checked ☑
-- Import block design `src/bd/design_1/design_1.bd` with *copy sources into project* checked ☑
+4. Import block design `src/bd/design_1/design_1.bd` with *copy sources into project* checked ☑
-- Import configured ip from `src/ip/` with *copy sources into project* unchecked ☐
+5. Import configured ip from `src/ip/` with *copy sources into project* unchecked ☐
-- Import testbenches from `src/testbench/` with *copy sources into project* unchecked ☐
+6. Import testbenches from `src/testbench/` with *copy sources into project* unchecked ☐
-- Import constraints from `src/constraints/` with *copy sources into project* unchecked ☐
+7. Import constraints from `src/constraints/` with *copy sources into project* unchecked ☐
-- `design_1` > `create HDL Wrapper...` > Let Vivado manage wrapper
+8. `design_1` > `create HDL Wrapper...` > Let Vivado manage wrapper
-- save this state by committing like below:
+9. make sure `design_1_wrapper` is the Top Module

+The project is now ready to be synthesized.

 ## How to commit changes